kaibohu/kaibohu.github.io/_pages/research.md

 Some specific topics I am interested in now include:

  - **General theories of FEEC and Finite Element Tensor Calculus**: This includes tensor finite elements (discretizing geometric objects such as metrics, curvature, torsion, connection forms, form-valued forms, double forms, or bundle-valued forms), links to discrete differential geometry, BGG machinery and representation theory.
-High-order methods and solvers in the finite element context.
+Construction of finite elements and complexes, high-order methods and solvers in the finite element context.

  - **Computational topological hydrodynamics**: Topology-preserving numerical methods for fluid and plasma systems, relaxation problems (self-organization), dynamo problems and applications in solar physics, astrophysics, and fusion energy.